v3034/ML2021/README.md

 6. After he paid , The bot will generate the random code on which he can show the code to ride counter as a ticket, With this he can enjoy the ride happily.

+reference links are : 1. https://www.youtube.com/watch?v=C6X71gjB9pA  for having an idea that how to design a chat bot model.
+                      2. https://www.codesnail.com/simple-password-generator-using-python/    with the help of this i understand how to use random for generations.